trj2fig¶

 Parse the XYZ trajectory.
 By default, read the first floating-point number found in every frame comment (scientific notation such as

 1.5e-3is supported).
-If-q/-mis present, recompute Hartree energies for each frame withuma_pysisusing those charge/spin values instead of the comment.
+If-q/-mis present, recompute energies (in hartree) for each frame with the MLIP backend using those charge/spin values instead of the comment.
 If no energies are found or produced, the run aborts.Normalize the reference specification:

 init→ frame0(or the last frame when--reverse-xis active).None/none/null→ absolute energies (no referencing).Integer literal → the corresponding 0-based frame index.